brimdata/zed/docs/language/operators/README.md

 #### Example #5 - Streamed input

-In addition to named files and Pools as we've used in the prior example, Zed is also intended to work on streams of data.
+In addition to the named files and Pools like we've used in the prior examples, Zed is also intended to work on streams of data.
 Here we'll combine our file sources into a stream that we'll pipe into `zq` via stdin.
-To separate the respective inputs before sorting, we use `has()` to identify the left and right sides.
+Because join requires two separate inputs, here we'll use the `has()` function to identify the records in the stream that will be treated as the left and right sides.

 The Zed script `inner-join-streamed.zed`: